Difference Between Online UPS and Offline UPS

 What is Online UPS?

-An online UPS is a type of uninterruptible power supply system that is used as an emergency backup in case of power outages.
+An online UPS is an uninterruptible power supply system used as an emergency backup in case of power outages.

 An online UPS is comprised of a rectifier, battery, and inverter.
 These are fixed in line with the AC mains and the load.
-The power that is supplied from the AC mains is carried to the rectifier circuit, after which it is converted into DC (direct current) power.
+The power supplied by the AC mains is carried to the rectifier circuit, which is converted into DC (direct current) power.

 A transfer switch changes the path of the current in case of a power failure.
 This switch is always on for an offline UPS.
 This means that the path of power is changed in no time.